Sam H. Harris Theatre: Description

 The Candler Theatre (later Harris Theatre) was located in the rear of the Candler Building at 226 West 42nd Street.
 The auditorium was on 41st Street, but it was entered through the Candler Building's five-story western wing on 42nd Street.
-Although the building's western wing still exists, the theater was demolished in 1997 to make way for the Madame Tussauds New York museum.
+Although the building's western wing still exists, the theater was demolished in 1997–1998 to make way for the Madame Tussauds New York museum.

 The theater's entrance contained a marble vestibule with a gold-stenciled ceiling, which led to a foyer.
-There was a "tapestry hall" with six murals by Albert Herter, depicting scenes from Shakespeare's comedies.
+There was a "tapestry hall" with six murals by Albert Herter, depicting scenes from William Shakespeare's works.
 Two of the murals were larger than the others and depicted scenes from Othello and The Merchant of Venice, while the other four murals depicted scenes from Shakespearean comedies.
 The lobby was clad with Caen stone, which was carved with floral decorations in an 18th-century style.

 Auditorium

 The auditorium was decorated in the Italian Renaissance style and had two levels: an orchestra and a balcony.
 The balcony was cantilevered over the orchestra, allowing all rows an unobstructed view of the stage.
 This was in contrast to earlier theaters with two balconies, which often had columns that blocked views from the orchestra level.
 The theater had about 1,200 seats in total; the orchestra had 625 seats, while the balcony had 575 seats.
 There were originally four boxes, two of which were removed in the 1930s when the theater was converted to show movies exclusively.

 At the rear of the orchestra level was an oil mural by Herter, which measured 35 by 8 ft and depicted a fête champêtre.
 The proscenium arch measured 40 ft wide and 21 ft tall, while the stage measured 33 by 88 ft across.
 Above the stage was a fly system with counterweights.
 There was ornate plasterwork around the proscenium arch, as well as an elaborate saucer dome on the ceiling surrounded by twelve metal lighting fixtures.
 The theater's proscenium arch was unusually wide, and the ceiling was extremely tall, but the decor and lighting were intended to give an impression of intimacy.
 The theater was painted in what journalists described as "mouse color and orange".